-- (1) If the rate schedule increase filing is being submitted on behalf of the company, include a letter or other document authorizing the firm to file on behalf of the company. - (2) The request for approval of a rate schedule increase filing shall be submitted to the Interstate Insurance Product Regulation Commission at least 30 days prior to the required rate increase notice period as provided in the policy.

-- (3) Include the Long-Term Care Insurance Potential Rate Increase Disclosure Form required by § 9, Required Disclosure of Rating Practices of the NAIC Long-Term Care Insurance Model Regulation (Model #641). - (4) A rate schedule increase with the same percentage increase applicable to all policies may be filed with the Interstate Insurance Product Regulation Commission based on the experience of such policy form in all states where the Interstate Insurance Product Regulation Commission has approved the form for use.
-If requested by the reviewer, the company shall detail the basis for its determination not to vary the rate increase percentage. - (5) (a) Where the same percentage rate schedule increase is not to be applied to all policies in force under an Interstate Insurance Product Regulation Commission filed policy form, the overall rate schedule increase shall be consistent with the loss ratio requirements of § 3.B(3) when applied to such policy form in all states where the Interstate Insurance Product Regulation Commission has approved the form for use. - (b) The company shall detail the basis for its determination to vary the rate increase (e.g., certain states as an exceptional increase, certain level of benefits, certain ages).
-Such basis shall be generally consistent with the experience under the Interstate Insurance Product Regulation Commission filed policy form, but may rely on credible experience from other sources (e.g., company's national experience, industry experience). - (6) A rate schedule increase shall not introduce a new rating characteristic that was not included as a rating characteristic in the initial rate filing.
+- (1) If the rate schedule increase filing is being submitted on behalf of the company, include a letter of authorization from the insurance company submitted by the party authorized to submit the filing. - (2) The request for approval of a rate schedule increase filing shall be submitted to the Interstate Insurance Product Regulation Commission at least thirty (30) days prior to the required rate increase notice period as provided in the policy. - (3) Include the Long-Term Care Insurance Potential Rate Increase Disclosure Form required by Section 9, Required Disclosure of Rating Practices of the NAIC Long-Term Care Insurance Model Regulation (Model #641). - (4) A rate schedule increase with the same percentage increase applicable to all policies may be filed with the Interstate Insurance Product Regulation Commission based on the experience of such policy form in all states where the Interstate Insurance Product Regulation Commission has approved the form for use.
+If requested by the reviewer, the company shall detail the basis for its determination not to vary the rate increase percentage. - (5) (a) Where the same percentage rate schedule increase is not to be applied to all policies in force under an Interstate Insurance Product Regulation Commission filed policy form the overall rate schedule increase shall be consistent with the loss ratio requirements of § 2.B(3) when applied to such policy form in all states where the Interstate Insurance Product Regulation Commission has approved the form for use. - (b) The company must detail the basis for its determination to vary the rate increase (e.g., certain states as an exceptional increase, certain level of benefits, certain ages).
+Such basis must be generally consistent with the experience under the Interstate Insurance Product Regulation Commission filed policy form, but may rely on credible experience from other sources (e.g., company's national experience, industry experience); and - (6) A rate schedule increase shall not introduce a new rating characteristic that was not included as a rating characteristic in the initial rate filing.